SA9102/Advanced-Todo/README.md

 - Create, update and delete todos.
 - Create tags, and assign tags to todos.
 - Edit and delete tags.
+- Create todos without needing to log in.
+- Authentication to save todos to the cloud.
+- Save todos locally on local storage if not logged in.
 - Quickly delete or change task while on the home screen.
 - Go to a todo's 'edit page' to add a description, tags, and change priority.
 - Check off todos.